Teyik0/ultrapyup/README.md

 Ultrapyup is a zero-config Python development framework that provides a robust development experience for your team and your AI integrations.
 Built on modern Python tooling for lightning-fast performance, it automatically handles project setup, dependency management, and code quality without interrupting your workflow.

-> **⚠️ Early Development**: Ultrapyup is in active development.
-APIs may change and features are being added rapidly.
-We welcome feedback and contributions!

 <div>
     <img src="https://img.shields.io/github/actions/workflow/status/teyik0/ultrapyup/cd.yaml?branch=main" alt="CD Status" />
     <img src="https://img.shields.io/pypi/v/ultrapyup" alt="PyPI Version" />